koszullab/E_coli_analysis/README.md

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/correlation_transcription_rna_olivier_3C.png)

+## 3D structure
+For the construction of 3D structure, we processed the matrice by removing the outliers elements.
+We computed the genomic distance law and removed points outside the mean + 2 std using the function 'filter_dist'.

 ## Ratio of contacts between mutant and corresponding WT along the spatial scales
 We computed the ratio of contacts between mutant and correponding WT by averaging the concacts made at a certain distance for mutant and WT normalised contact maps and then we took the log2 ratio.
 The computation is implemented in the code [RATIO_CONTACTS_2dtype.py](python_codes/RATIO_CONTACTS_2dtype.py)